Criminal Psychology Careers: A Realistic Job Preview Guide

 Criminal psychologists need to be able to handle stress.

-They must be able to work long hours, under pressure, and in sometimes dangerous situations.
+They must be able to work long hours under pressure and in sometimes dangerous situations.

 Criminal psychologists must have a strong sense of ethics.